mrchrmn/thrsqr/README.md

   * Tested with Android Chrome and Firefox, and with Windows Edge, Chrome and Firefox
 * Individual event logos which are also used in web manifest and notifications
 * English and German versions
-* Saves client timezone on event creation as event timezone.
-Displays event time and day according to client timezone.
+* Saves browser timezone on event creation as event timezone.
+Displays event time and day of the week according to browser timezone.
 * Master admin page to clean up events and users

 ### Technologies